Your First Visit.

 Step 4: Meet With Your Audiologist

 The best part of your journey so far!
-You’ll meet your audiologist and head back to one of our comfortable, welcoming examination rooms to being the hearing evaluation process.
+You’ll meet your audiologist and head back to one of our comfortable, welcoming examination rooms to begin the hearing evaluation process and hearing aid fitting.

 Your Case History